 Checklist for new students

-- Arrange to pay your fees
+- Arrange to pay your fees (undergraduates and postgraduates)

 - UK students: passport or UK long birth certificate

 - EEA or Swiss students: passport or national identity card